gio0oO/EGL314_Team-F_Project-Repository/MVP/README.md

 - Boards
 - Dupont wires

+## Programming Lights for Station

+Follow the steps to program the different sequences needed for the Game Station in the [Lighting Folder](https://github.com/gio0oO/EGL314_Team-F_Project-Repository/tree/main/MVP/Lighting).

 ## Setting Up Sensors

 Follow the installation guide and instructions for setting up the sensors in the [Sensors folder](https://github.com/gio0oO/EGL314_Team-F_Project-Repository/tree/main/MVP/GameFiles/Sensors).